What Is Asbestos Exposure?

 1. On-the-job exposure is the most common.

-2. Construction, military, industrial and first responder workers are at high risk.
+2. Construction, military, industrial workers, and first responders are at high risk.

 3. The construction industry has the highest exposure rate in the U.S.